 In quality assurance, only potentially negative influences on the quality of the end product are analysed and then at best eliminated.
 This ensures that the specifications of the quality management are observed and correctly implemented.
 All processes within the company are checked there to see whether they meet the self-imposed quality standards.
 In contrast, the quality control focuses on the quality of the product.
 Products that do not meet the standard are either sorted out or reworked until they meet the requirements again.
 The aim of quality assurance is to ensure and maintain a high quality standard.
 In DIN EN ISO 9000:2005 (Section 3.2.11), quality assurance is the part of quality management that is aimed at creating confidence that quality requirements will be met.

 - Quality of the entire value chain is considered

 - Significantly determined by DIN EN ISO 9001

 - Is a part of the QM system

 - Potential negative influences on quality are checked

 - Quality standards shall be assured

-sentin GmbH develops and distributes visual inspection systems based on artificial intelligence for industrial use.
-Take your quality control to the next level – learn more about a sentin VISION system here.
+sentin GmbH develops and distributes inspection software based on artificial intelligence for industrial use.
+Take your quality control to the next level – learn more about the sentin EXPLORER in our brochure.